-The download process uses either FTP (File Transfer Protocol) or the RSHD protocol (TCP service 514).
-Both of these services are widely available on Unix hosts, but less so on Windows hosts.
+The download process uses either FTP or the RSHD protocol (TCP service 514).
+Both of these services are widely available on Unix and Windows hosts.

 On Windows NT, the FTP server may have to be installed from the distribution media and enabled, or on Windows NT or Windows 9x there are several good freeware and shareware FTP servers available.
 To use RSHD on Windows NT or 9x, two utilities are supplied with the firmware file, RSHD.EXE and CAT.EXE, together with instructions on how to install and run them.
 The FTP server or RSHD must be running before a firmware download can occur.